Key Takeaways

 Mapping the Chaos: The High Cost of Vague Roles

-Architect Insight: Your Blueprint for Hybrid Teams
+Architect Insight: Your Blueprint for hybrid teams (humans and AI agents)

 As a Team Architect, you need a repeatable toolkit to build and scale effective teams.
 Start by focusing on contributions, not just titles.
 This mindset shift is essential for modern remote leadership and creating agile team structures.
 Over half of German employees report being more productive at home than they expected, a success you can build on.